Burson (company): 1980s: Young & Rubicam and worldwide expansion

 In 1979, the company was sold to the communications group Young & Rubicam.
 In his memoirs, Burson described the decision as being made for two primary reasons.
-First, Burson-Marsteller required capital to finance its expansion.
+First, Burson-Marsteller needed capital to finance its expansion.
 Second, Marsteller's advertising agency had declined in profitability and "needed management fixing".
-Following the takeover, Burson became executive vice-president and a board member of Young & Rubicam.
+After the takeover, Burson became executive vice-president and a board member of Young & Rubicam.
 As part of Young & Rubicam in the late 1970s and early 1980s, Burson-Marsteller became known for its crisis management work.
-Notable clients consulting Burson-Marsteller for crisis management included: Babcock & Wilcox, following the Three Mile Island accident in 1979; Johnson & Johnson, during the 1982 Tylenol crisis; and Union Carbide Corporation following the 1984 Bhopal disaster.
+Clients consulting Burson-Marsteller for crisis management included: Babcock & Wilcox, following the Three Mile Island accident in 1979; Johnson & Johnson, during the 1982 Tylenol crisis; and Union Carbide Corporation following the 1984 Bhopal disaster.
 The company was also involved in the introduction of New Coke in early 1985.
 In interviews Burson has stated that the negative reaction of the public to the new product was unexpected.
-Following the reintroduction of the original Coke recipe, the strategy that Burson-Marsteller advised Coca-Cola to employ was to "be humble" and apologize to the U.S. public for making the decision to change to New Coke.
+Following the reintroduction of the original Coke recipe, the strategy that Burson-Marsteller advised for Coca-Cola was to "be humble" and apologize to the U.S. public for deciding to change to New Coke.
 Just two months after original Coke was reintroduced as Classic Coke, sales of Coke, Coca-Cola Classic and Cherry Coke had risen 10 percent compared with the previous year.

 The 1980s also saw the company become involved in large-scale publicity events.
 In 1984, Burson-Marsteller first brought entertainment and sports together to generate publicity for its clients with the organization of the AT&T Olympic Torch Relay, sponsored by the telecommunications company.
 This was the largest promotional event that the company had undertaken to date, with up to 150 people working full-time on organizing the 8,000-mile relay.
 One year later, Burson-Marsteller executive Geoff Nightingale came up with the idea of Hands Across America as a fundraising event for USA for Africa sponsored by its client Coca-Cola.